erickveil/ProgrammingNotes/C++/Range Based Loops in Cpp 11.md

     return a.exec();
 }
 ```

+#### Don't Use `foreach` With `QJsonArray`
+It's important to note that `foreach` will copy the container, while the range-based loop will not.
+In the case of `QJsonArray`, the use of `foreach` is deprecated.
+There's a risk that you'll be looping through the JSON and making changes to it, and in this case you'd be making changes to the copy, and not your actual JSON structure.

+As of this writing, you'll get a compiler warning for this.

 ### Using Standard C++ Range-Based For Loop:
 The equivalent code using the standard C++11 range-based for loop is as follows: